Posted on: November 2, 2022 Posted by: ashley.bryant@allentate.com Comments: 0

 Regardless of the fact that the market is still swinging in sellers’ favor, thanks to rising interest rates, some buyers are now hesitant to commit.

 Offering concessions is a great way to entice buyers in this normalizing market.
-Proposing a dollar amount with the flexibility to use it towards a down payment or buy down points allows the buyer to speak with their lender regarding which option would be best for them.
+Proposing a dollar amount with the flexibility to use it towards a down payment or buy-down points allows the buyer to speak with their lender regarding which option would be best for them.

 Sometimes, an ARM (adjustable rate mortgage) may be better with the intent of refinancing in a year or two, allowing the buyer to use the concession towards closing costs.
-Other times, it may be best for a buyer to buy down the rate, but allowing the flexibility lets the buyer have a discussion with their lender on what may be best for their situation.
+Other times, it may be best for a buyer to buy down the rate, but allowing flexibility lets the buyer have a discussion with their lender on what may be best for their situation.